tamphh/dotfiles-1/README.md

 I use the plugin [oh-my-zsh](https://github.com/robbyrussell/oh-my-zsh) with the theme [spaceship-prompt](https://github.com/denysdovhan/spaceship-prompt).

-You can install with theses 2 repos with:
+You can install theses repos with:

     $ ./install --zsh